bofrim/gorch/README.md

 - [ ] sending a sleep action, then sending an echo will cause the echo to override the sleep and return on the sleep's stream if the steam port is the same

-### MVP

-- [ ] some basic form of auth even if it's just a shared secret that gets generated at node/orch startup

 ### High Priority

 - [ ] Setup centralized logging for nodes so logs will be accessible through the orchestrator even if the node is offline